yalmip/yalmip.github.io/_posts/2009-01-01-squareroots.md

 optimize(F,obj)
 ````

-By using the [sqrtm](/command/sqrtm) operator instead, a general nonlinear problem is set up, and [FMINCON](/solver/fmincon) is called.
+By using the [sqrtm](/command/sqrtm) operator instead, a general nonlinear problem is set up, and a general nonlinear programming solver is called.

 ````matlab
 obj = x'*A*x + sqrtm(sum(x));